sheldonldev/ds-ai-ml/collection/toolbox.md

 ### PUBLICATION `**`
 [Leanpub](https://leanpub.com/)
 Authors, publishers and universities use Leanpub to create, publish and sell amazing in-progress and completed ebooks and online courses.
+See **README** below.

 **README:**
 [How to write book with mark down.](https://leanpub.com/markua/read#leanpub-auto-quizzes-and-exercises)